Allan Wlk

-Allan Steven Wlk Duré (born 1 March 2003) is a Paraguayan footballer who plays as a striker for Atlante on loan from Club Olimpia, and the Paraguay national under-20 football team.
+Allan Steven Wlk Duré (born 1 March 2003) is a Paraguayan footballer who plays as a striker for Argentine Primera División club Lanús.

 Club career

 Olimpia

 Wlk played at Club Nacional as a child but started playing for Club Olimpia from the age of 14 years old.
 He broke numerous goal scoring records as a teenager including one period where he scored 130 goals in 3 seasons of youth football.
 He signed a professional contract with Olimpia in 2021 lasting until 2025.
 He made his league debut for Olimpia on 12 March 2023 in a 2-1 win against Club General Caballero JLM.

 Celaya (loan)

 In January 2024, he signed on a season-long loan for Mexican side Celaya of the Liga de Expansión MX.
 He scored his first league goal for the club in the 91st minute against Cimarrones de Sonora to secure a 1-0 away win for his side.